AniAtWork/memotes/README.md

 'nodemon' automatically resets server when changes are made

 ## Client side
-'axios' to make API requests
+'axios' to make API requests <br>
-'moment' for time and date
+'moment' for time and date <br>
-'react-file-base64' is used for pictures
+'react-file-base64' is used for pictures <br>
-'redux-thunk' makes asynchronous actions
+'redux-thunk' makes asynchronous actions <br>